![]() |

 Do you have financial aid?

 Yes.
 Simi Valley Day Camp is offered through Girl Scouts of California’s Central Coast.
-You can learn more about our Council’s financial aid programs by calling them at 1-800-822-2427.
+Click here to fill out their financial aid request form.

 Will I be able to purchase an extra t-shirt?